-The Facilities Department (Building and Grounds) maintains university buildings and grounds with a concern for safety and security.
+The Facilities Department (Buildings and Grounds) maintains University buildings and grounds with a concern for safety and security.
 Facilities maintains a work order system that allows students, faculty, and staff to electronically submit any maintenance or repair issues to the department so that it can be addressed in a timely manner.

-Building outdoor lighting and street lighting on the campus are surveyed twice per year; April and September, by facilities staff to ensure all are in proper working order, and to assess the adequacy of existing lighting.
+Building outdoor lighting and street lighting on campus are surveyed twice per year, in the fall and spring, by facilities staff to ensure all are in proper working order, and to assess the adequacy of existing lighting.

-Charged with assessing and responding to safety concerns on campus, the Safety Advisory Committee, which consists of students, faculty, staff, and administrators, meets regularly.
+Charged with assessing and responding to safety concerns on campus, the Safety Advisory Committee, which consists of faculty, staff, and administrators, meets regularly.